Did Your App Fail? Here Are 6 Possible Reasons

 The key aim of onboarding is to make sure that users get what they were looking for and solve the issue they were trying to solve.

 To get your on-boarding perfect you need to follow some simple guidelines.

 Give an overview — To achieve this you need to highlight the important areas of your app while keeping the app screen itself visible.
 In this way, users would be able to easily locate the functionality they are looking for.

 Related read: 7 Point Mobile App Launch Strategies in App Stores

 Show them the value of your app — You need to show the key strengths of your app by utilizing a few screens as possible during onboarding and proceed to engage further after having a smooth onboarding experience.

-Ease the registration process most app users hate long registration process.
+Ease the registration process — Most app users hate long registration processes.
 The easy solution?
-Social media login integration or any other one click login that does not take more than a minute.
+Social media login integration or any other one-click login that does not take more than a minute.
 And if the app does not require this information, you might as well skip this screen.